calokat/rainbow-spiral-android/README.md

 # rainbow-spiral-android
 A demo project I made for standalone VR headsets running Android.
-Based on the hello_xr template from the [https://github.com/KhronosGroup/OpenXR-SDK-Source]OpenXR repo.
+Based on the hello_xr template from https://github.com/KhronosGroup/OpenXR-SDK-Source